Everard O'Donnell speaks on...

 Yes.
 This is again a matter for the Prosecutor to talk about, because I’m not privy to the process by which the Prosecutor came to that decision.

 DJH: Yeah, I’m not asking why but I’m asking what happened to them.

-All right, they were, the Prosecutor announced on several occasions, they were referral cases.
+All right, there were, the Prosecutor announced on several occasions, there were referral cases.
 There were some who were going, he was going to refer to other states who had expressed a willingness to prosecute those cases.

 And then there were others who the Rwandan government had expressed a, a willingness to prosecute.
 In fact, the Rwandan government would have been happy to prosecute them all.
 But the-, there were some who the Prosecutor identified as being suitable for referral to Rwanda.

 Mr. Munyakazi was the first live individual whom we had in our detention facility to receive that honor of an application to refer to Rwanda and the Prosecutor ch-, chose also some fugitives as well, fugitives from justice for, for referral of the indictments to Rwanda.